guru9/jollyJet/docs/implementation-plans/08-product-module-plan.md

 **✅ Critical Dependency Flow:** Step 4.1 (Shared Constants) must come before Step 4.2 (Use Cases) due to DI_TOKENS dependency

+**🖼️ Visual Architecture Reference:** For a comprehensive visual representation of the product module architecture and data flow, refer to the **[Product Flowchart](../flowchart/product-flowchart.md)** which illustrates the complete Clean Architecture implementation with all layers and their interactions.

 ---

 ## 🎯 _Key Objectives_